Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/slideshowtransition/getsoundisbuiltin/_index.md

 ---
 title: getSoundIsBuiltIn
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/slideshowtransition/getsoundisbuiltin/
+url: /php-java/aspose.slides/slideshowtransition/getsoundisbuiltin/
 ---

-## getSoundIsBuiltIn()  function
+## getSoundIsBuiltIn()  method

  Specifies whether or not this sound is a built-in sound.
 If this attribute is set to true then the generating application is alerted to check the name attribute specified for this sound